By Anna Gay on | No Comments

 Like I said before, the stipulations that you incorporate into your contracts depend entirely on the type of photography you are doing, but here are a few common, very important, points to consider:

-Let’s be honest, if you’re a working photographer, this is pretty (read: extremely) important!
-Whether you require payment up front, or accept deposits or allow refunds, is your call, but either way, you need to make your payment terms explicitly clear.
+Let’s be honest, if you’re a working photographer, payment terms are extremely important to include in your contract!
+Whether you require payment upfront, accept deposits or allow refunds, it's your call, but either way, you need to make those payment terms explicitly clear IN YOUR CONTRACT!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.